RothITguy-jitsi/alpine-vm-wordpress/README.md

 The key design decision is the **network split**.
 Earlier versions put WordPress and MariaDB on one flat network with a route to the internet — "no host port" kept MariaDB safe from *inbound* scans, but a compromised WordPress container still had a clear L2 path to the database subnet, which itself could still reach out. `wp-db` is created with `--internal`, so Podman/netavark never configures a route out of it at all, regardless of nftables state — MariaDB (and WordPress's second leg) has no egress, full stop. `mariadb` is also given an explicit `--network-alias` on `wp-db`, so DNS resolution of the hostname `mariadb` doesn't depend on it happening to be the container's `--name`.

 One consequence of running container-to-container DNS over a bridge gateway is worth calling out explicitly, because it caused a real install failure in the field: Podman's DNS resolver (aardvark-dns) runs *on the host*, bound to each network's gateway IP.
 A container's DNS query is therefore a packet hitting the host's own input chain, not the forward chain — so the host firewall has to explicitly permit it, or WordPress can never resolve `mariadb` even though MariaDB itself is perfectly healthy.
 The generated nftables ruleset now carries that accept rule (and the equivalent for DHCP) for both subnets, and it's syntax-checked with `nft -c` before it's ever loaded, so a malformed rule can't half-load and leave the firewall broken.

+The other standing design decision is **rootful, not rootless, Podman** (see [Known Limitations](#known-limitations) for why rootless was removed).
+Every container still gets `--cap-drop ALL` plus only what it specifically needs: MariaDB adds back 5 capabilities and is isolated to `wp-db` (`--internal`, no host port, no egress); WordPress adds back 6, including `NET_BIND_SERVICE` — needed because Apache binds port 80 inside the container's own network namespace even with `-p 80:80` (Podman's host-side port publish and Apache's in-netns bind are separate things); CrowdSec runs `--network host` with minimal capabilities and `--read-only`, because it needs the host network namespace to see syslog and write nftables rules directly.

 ---